ekiefl/ekiefl.github.io/_posts/pooltool/2021-03-25-pooltool-start.md

 Immediately after being hit, the ball is [sliding]({{ site.url }}/2020/04/24/pooltool-theory/#--case-4-sliding).
 Yet after a short amount of time, the relative velocity converges to $\vec{0}$, which defines the transition from sliding to [rolling]({{ site.url }}/2020/04/24/pooltool-theory/#--case-3-rolling).
 Once rolling, the ball continues to roll until it reaches the [stationary]({{ site.url }}/2020/04/24/pooltool-theory/#--case-1-stationary) state.

 If a picture says a thousand words, a video says a thousand pictures.
 Before going any further, I needed a way to **animate** shots because I'm already bored of these static plots.
 I wasn't looking for perfection, I just needed something to animate trajectories.
 For this, I found [`pygame`](https://www.pygame.org/news).
-It just celebrated its 20th anniversary, which is pretty impressive for python package.
+It just celebrated its 20th anniversary, which is pretty impressive for a python package.

 I implemented the module [`psim.ani.animate`](https://github.com/ekiefl/pooltool/blob/f79c801_offshoot/psim/ani/animate.py), which animates ball trajectories using `pygame`.
 For the sake of demonstration, this functionality already exists in the branch we're using.